files-community/Website/src/routes/docs/configuring/ftp/+page.md

 ## How to disconnect from FTP servers

-To disconnect from the server, close tab or window with the server.
+Closing the tab or window will automatically disconnect from the server.

 ## Known limitations